PaddleCV-SIG/PaddleLabel/doc/developers_guide.md

 heroku logs --tail
 ```

-## Attention
+## Note

 - In front end, there are if clauses using if(something) to test if something exists.
-All indexes should start from 1.
+All indexes (xx.xx_id or xx.id) will start from 1.
+- Though internally label.id start from 1, but to be compatable with other tools, in labels.txt and xx_list.txt files, labels start from 0.
 - All primary keys are named xx_id in backend and xxId in frontend.
 For example the primary key for annotation table is annotation_id or annotationId. annotation.id is a value user specify mainly for import/export.
 This value may be changed by user and shouldn't be used as index.